 She steals.
 I watch her in the wine store.
 Instead of going for a normal-sized bottle, she takes a showcased magnum shaped like a black missile.
 Somehow it stays inside her flouncy skirt.
-On the counter is a silver platter with three, pie-shaped cuts of brie and a fan of domino …
+On the counter is a silver platter with three, pie-shaped cuts of brie and a fan of domino crackers.
+She filches the …

 Jason Olsen currently teaches writing and literature at Utah State University-College of Eastern Utah in Price, Utah.
 His work has appeared in Indiana Review, Mid American Review, and Hayden’s Ferry Review.

 Eckleburg runs online, daily content of original fiction and hybrid including work from Richard Peabody, Cris Mazza, Eurydice, Rick Moody, Steve Almond and more….
 Read hard.
 Write hard.
 “Being a good lit citizen means supporting lit pubs.
 Donate.
 Buy.
 I’m going to show some #AWP17 mags that you need to support…”